10 Ways to feel free

 4. Spend time in nature/or with animals/ exercise etc

 We all need time to reset and focus on what’s important.
 Being busy can sidetrack us from the really important stuff Make sure you take time for a change of scenery to lighten the load and see life from a fresh perspective.
+Being mindful and staying in the present moment is another great way to feel free.

 5. Be playful

 Never take life too seriously.
 Let the child within you loose once in a while and ignore the etiquette forced upon all of us.
-It’s okat to be quirky and unique.
+It’s okay to be quirky and unique.
 We all need fun and laughter as it releases the feel-good hormone – Oxytocin.
 We all need a good dose of oxytocin!

 6. Maintain a sense of humour